ToluwalaseOkuwoga/ToluwalaseOkuwoga/README.md

 - 👋🏽 Hi, I’m Tolu
 - 🧑🏽‍💻 I’m on a journey to becoming a full-stack data professional
 - 🌱 I’m currently interested in growth analytics, product analytics, and analytics engineering
-- 💼 I’m looking to collaborate on any exciting project in the data space
+- 💼 I’m looking to collaborate on exciting data projects
 - 📩 How to reach me - email - okuwogatoluwalase@gmail.com